Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Introduction

 \subsection{Our Contribution}

-To address the aforementioned contextual dynamic pricing problem with fair-minded and strategic buyers, in this paper we propose a fairness-aware pricing policy designed to deter buyers' strategic actions by fostering a favorable fairness perception.
+To address the aforementioned contextual dynamic pricing problem with fair-minded and strategic buyers, we propose a fairness-aware pricing policy designed to deter buyers' strategic actions by fostering a favorable fairness perception.
+We focus on fairness-aware dynamic pricing when buyers exhibit boundedly rational behaviors, and do not aim to characterize a full Nash equilibrium of the dynamic pricing game under uncertainty.

 We first formulate a new dynamic pricing problem, where the true group status (sensitive feature) of buyers is private information and is not observable by the seller.
 In practice, buyers may engage in strategic behaviors by presenting a self-reported group membership to the seller.
 Such revealed group status might be different from the true group status.
 Buyers decide if it is worthwhile to manipulate the group status by learning the price disparity between the two groups based on publicly released data.
 In reality, certain data releases are mandated by law, as illustrated by the Home Mortgage Disclosure Act, which requires many financial institutions to maintain, report, and publicly disclose loan-level information about mortgages\footnote{\href{https://www.consumerfinance.gov/data-research/hmda/}{https://www.consumerfinance.gov/data-research/hmda/}}.
 The buyers' learning process is a pivotal aspect of our framework.
 The price difference between the two groups, as learned by buyers, is termed ``fairness perception”.
 A positive fairness perception towards the seller can enhance the seller's reputation and restrain buyers' strategic behavior.
 Our newly formulated problem encompasses three critical components: price fairness, buyers' learning process and strategic behaviors.
 To illustrate these three components in dynamic pricing, we depict the workflow of our problem in Figure \ref{pro1}.
 At time $t$, a buyer with feature $\boldsymbol{x}_t$ and a private true group status $G_t\in \{0, 1\}$ enters the market.
 The buyer learns the prices $\hat{p}_0(\boldsymbol{x}_t)$ and $\hat{p}_1(\boldsymbol{x}_t)$, intended for buyers with $\boldsymbol{x}_t$ from group 0 and group 1, respectively, from the history data.
 After evaluating the cost of manipulating group status in comparison to the price disparity between the two groups, the buyer decides to reveal $G_t'\in \{0, 1\}$.
 Upon receiving the feature $\boldsymbol{x}_t$ and group status $G_t'$, the seller offers a price adhering to fairness constraints, denoted as $p_t = p_{G_t'}(\boldsymbol{x}_t)$.
 Finally, the seller receives the purchase feedback $y_t$, and discloses the data $(\boldsymbol{x}_t, G_t', p_t)$ to the public.